Noel Dempsey: Minister for Education and Science: 2002–2004

 Following the re-election of the government in 2002, Dempsey became Minister for Education and Science.
-He took over as Minister at a time when one of the teachers unions was extremely dissatisfied with a number of pay issues.
+He took over as Minister at a time when one of the teachers' unions was extremely dissatisfied with a number of pay issues.
 These issues were eventually resolved in 2002 shortly after taking office.
 As Minister for Education, Dempsey was forced into an embarrassing climb down in 2004 on his proposal to re-introduce third-level fees.
 The move was opposed by the Union of Students in Ireland and by the Progressive Democrats.

 Minister for Communications, Marine and Natural Resources: 2004–2007

 In a cabinet reshuffle in September 2004, Dempsey was appointed as Minister for Communications, Marine and Natural Resources.
-During his tenure he oversaw the controversial Corrib gas project.
+During his tenure, he oversaw the controversial Corrib gas project.
 After agreeing to have an independent assessment of the raw gas pipeline planned for Kilcommon, Erris, Dempsey employed a firm to carry it out.
 Only after the report was concluded did it emerge that the firm was half owned by Royal Dutch Shell, a fact which they neglected to relate to the Minister.
 An embarrassed Dempsey was forced to hastily commission another report.

 Coming to the end of his tenure at the Department of Communications, Marine and Natural Resources and before the 2007 general election, his department pursued the resurrection of Digital Terrestrial Television following its failure to be established under the Broadcasting Act 2001 due to unfavourable economic conditions for venture capital around the DTT market in many countries in 2001.
-First his department invited tenders to build and programme a DTT trial in Dublin and County Louth.
+First, his department invited tenders to build and programme a DTT trial in Dublin and County Louth.
 The failure seemed to lie around a commercial network builder model and the difficulties in creating revenue generation return for such investment and the solution seems to be the involvement of broadcasters in building the networks.
-An amended piece of legislation amended this model towards a multiple operator model and resulted in the Broadcasting (Amendment) Act 2007.
+An amended piece of legislation amended this model towards a multiple-operator model and resulted in the Broadcasting (Amendment) Act 2007.
 A similar model has been successful during the intervening years in the UK and Spain.

 To that end his department also established a DTT trial in August 2006 to run for 2 years around Three Rock, Dublin transmitter and Clermont Carn, in County Louth.

 Minister for Transport: 2007–2011

 Following the 2007 general election Dempsey was appointed as Minister for Transport.
-Among legislation introduced was the requirement of those on provisional driving licences to be accompanied by a qualified driver, which came into effect on 1 July 2008.
-Dempsey received widespread criticism across the Irish media over his January 2010 holiday in Malta and perceived lack of contactability when severe weather conditions led to massive disruption in across Ireland's transport systems.
+Among the legislation introduced was the requirement of those on provisional driving licences to be accompanied by a qualified driver, which came into effect on 1 July 2008.
+Dempsey received widespread criticism across the Irish media over his January 2010 holiday in Malta and perceived lack of contactability when severe weather conditions led to massive disruption across Ireland's transport systems.